eccentricdevotion/TARDIS/faqs.md

 1. Remove all current TARDISes by breaking the Police Box sign
 2. Stop the server
 3. Delete the `plugins/TARDIS` folder
-4. Install TARDISChunkGenerator (if you haven’t already)
+4. Install TARDISChunkGenerator (if necessary - v4.14.0 and below)
 5. Make sure that the TARDIS config option `create_worlds` is set to `true`.
 6. Start the server
 7. Create a TARDIS